ferassalous/CS2334_Lab_09_SP_20/README.md

   Methods to implement:
  * Upon connecting it with the parent class(hotel), implement all abstract methods defined.
   * The diffrence between the Lab 7 and Lab 9 is rather than holding our guests in an Array we will hold them in an Arraylist.
+  # PriorityQueueHotel
+  This class represents a PriorityQueueHotel.
+Keep in mind the PriorityQueue requires a compareTo method to sort the guests in the PriorityQueue.
+The compareTo method will be defined in the guest class ordering guests in the PriorityQueue based on natural ordering of the room number.
+That means when we remove a guest from the PriortityQueue the first one out should be the guest with the lowest number and so on.
+  * Upon connecting it with the parent class(hotel), implement all abstract methods defined.
+  * Use the PriorityQueue data structure defined in the Java library.
+The Api contains all of the methods required to add, remove, check next, and remove a guest so please use that for assistance when implementing the PriorirtyQueue.